What is the best homeschool curriculum?

-And on and on and on until you’re sobbing into your coffee cup at 3:27 a.m. because you’ve just spent seven hours searching online, reading homeschooling reviews, asking other homeschool parents, and pouring over homeschool curriculum price comparisons and you still have no idea what to do.
+And on and on and on until you’re sobbing into your coffee cup at 3:27 a.m. because you’ve just spent seven hours searching online, reading homeschool curriculum reviews, asking other homeschool parents, and pouring over homeschool curriculum price comparisons until–guess what?–you still have no idea what to do.

 I know because I’ve been there.

 I’ve spent the hours and hours researching and discussing and gnashing teeth.
 Now, when we’re ready to start a new homeschool subject, I no longer do the homeschool FOMO/SCS dance.
 Instead, I become laser focused on exactly what we need to meet our needs.

 And, it’s relatively painless whenever I have to search for a new homeschool curriculum or course.

 Now, I’m going to give you the homeschool curriculum help that you need so that you can jump off that crazy curriculum merry-go-round, too!